cjto/Mischief.app-Portfolio/mischief_flutter/README.md

 # Mischief.app Flutter

+*Due to a Non-Disclosure Agreement with Mischief.app, the exact Flutter code can not be provided*

 ## Left and Right Drawer Navigation
 - **Left Drawer/Menu Bar** is summoned on left screen swipe or top left menu button press
 - Particular cells in the left drawer have collapsing cells that contains more cells